HomeSite Map

 This introduction can actually be considered as being an odd five measures long since the a cappella vocal introduction of the song (on the words “for I have got”) comes in well before the downbeat where the instruments come in.
 The trick of precluding the song vocally before the one beat is something The Beatles have been doing somewhat regularly, evidenced by the similarly styled “Can’t Buy Me Love” among others.
 In fact the swing style of rhythm heard in both of these songs is becoming a favorite of Paul’s, one also heard in the recently released “She’s A Woman.”

-The full instrumentation kicks in right from the get-go; Ringo riding his swing beat on the ride cymbal, George on steady rhythm guitar, John with staccato guitar stabs on the off-beats (reminiscent of his guitar work on “She’s A Woman”) and Paul on bass.
-Paul’s overdubbed wiry lead guitar part is also immediately present as are John and George’s harmony vocals.
+The full instrumentation kicks in right from the beginning; Ringo riding his swing beat on the ride cymbal, George on steady rhythm guitar, John with staccato guitar stabs on the off-beats (reminiscent of his guitar work on “She’s A Woman”) and Paul on bass.
+McCartney’s overdubbed wiry lead guitar part is also immediately present as are John and George’s harmony vocals.
 Since no instrumental section or solo is required, all of the elements of the song appear within the first four seconds.
 This introduction also shows the song flirting with A minor as the home key while, in actuality, A major is identified as the true home key when the first verse appears.
 For consistency's sake, whenever this portion of the verse reappears, A minor is played once again.

 The first verse, as with all of the verses, is sixteen measures long and includes The Beatles' trademark “break” in the twelfth measure, no doubt arranged that way to coincide with Paul’s use of the word “stop” in the second verse.
 Paul sings solo throughout until the fourteenth measure where John and George kick in with their harmonized “another girl” vocals as heard identically in the introduction.
 For the first verse, Paul doesn’t regale us with any lead guitar frills until the last four measures.